Persian Heritage Image Binarization Competition (PHIBC 2012): Evaluation measures

 NUBN is the number of the non-uniform (not all black not all white pixels) \(8 \times 8 \) blocks in the \(GT\) image.
 MPM is a measure of how well the resulting image representing the contour of ground truth image and defined as:

-where, \(d^i_{FN}\) and \(d^j_{FP}\) denote the distance of the \(i-th\) false positive and the \(j-th\) false negative pixel from the contour of the text in the ground truth image.
+where, \(d^i_{FN}\) and \(d^j_{FP}\) denote the distance of the \(i-th\) false negative and the \(j-th\) false positive pixel from the contour of the text in the ground truth image.
 The factor \(D\) is the sum of all the pixel-to-contour distances of the ground truth object.

 A higher value for F-Measure, pseudo F-Measure and PSNR measures, indicate to better classification, while a lower value for DRD, MPM and NRM measures, shows better performance.